Best Automated Screenshot Tool for Mac: Shotomatic vs Snagit vs CleanShot X

 Step-by-step guide to backing up Kindle purchases as searchable PDFs on macOS using automated screenshots.
 Covers the 2025 USB download removal, 2026 EPUB changes, Calibre alternatives, and legal considerations.

-macOS Screenshot Tool vs Third-Party Apps: Which Should You Use?
+macOS Built-In Screenshot Tool vs Third-Party Apps

 How to Take Website Screenshots Automatically on Mac